 The ATP PCR Pathway

-The atp-pcr system is the first energy system to kick in when you start to exercise.
-It works by rapidly regenerating ATP (adenosine triphosphate) from ADP (Adenosine Diphosphate) and phosphate (making 2 phosphate into three).
-It uses an enzyme called creatine kinase to break the phosphocreatine bonds to create a creatine and a new phosphate molecule (see why creatine supplements work?
+The atp-PCR system is the first energy system to kick in when you start to exercise.
+It works by rapidly regenerating ATP (adenosine triphosphate) from ADP (Adenosine Diphosphate) and phosphate (making 2 phosphates into three).
+It uses an enzyme called creatine kinase to break the phosphocreatine bonds to create creatine and a new phosphate molecule (see why creatine supplements work?
 It makes this process more efficient).
 As the bond is broken it releases energy into the cell, as well as creatine and phosphate to create more ATP.
 However, this is quite inefficient and this system can only last for around 10 seconds before fatigue which is why after 10 seconds of sprinting we have to slow down.